What are Contractor Bonds?

 There is a kind of two-way action represented by contract bonds, the first of which is the legal requirement – you simply cannot operate a contracting business in your home state without that bond.
 The other aspect of the bond is its protective feature, which comes into play for all clients who avail themselves of your services.

 If the contractor breaks any of the state’s rules for licensure, a claim can be made against the bond, which the contractor would be liable to pay.
 One example of this might be when electrical work is installed improperly, and the contractor refuses to come back and correct it.
 In order to get a bond in the first place, you would have to agree to pay the amount of a valid claim, using both company and personal assets if necessary.
-Needless to say, the last thing you want as a contractor, is to have a bond claim filed against you.
+Needless to say, the last thing you want as a company, is to have a bond claim filed against you.
 Not only would it be financially costly, but the damage to your business reputation could be extremely damaging.